 Descriptive Video Exchange (DVX)

-We are currently developing a new software technology – the Descriptive Video Exchange (DVX) – allowing sighted video viewers to verbally describe what they see in a video, and seamlessly share those description clips and their synchronization information over the Internet, thus increasing widespread accessibility of video for blind and visually-impaired viewers.
-The DVX platform is a Client/Server model that stores all the description clips, the synchronization information, and the unique identifiers for the original video content on a dedicated server.
-The DVX client is a software video player that plays videos and automatically synchronizes the description clips to the video as it plays from its original source.
-The DVX client is also used to record the descriptive clips and automatically uploads them to the DVX server.
+allowed sighted video viewers to verbally describe what they see in a video, and seamlessly share those description clips and their synchronization information over the Internet, thus increasing widespread accessibility of video for blind and visually-impaired viewers.
+The DVX platform operated on a Client/Server model that stores all the description clips, the synchronization information, and the unique identifiers for the original video content on a dedicated server.
+This innovative technology permitted a wiki-style crowd-sourcing of video description in a completely new way, opening the door to amateur description provided for any video content, and distributed to anyone without modifying or redistributing the original video in any way.

 - the effectiveness of DVX for the recording and distribution of amateur audio description

 - the effectiveness of automated digital tools for enhancing the presentation of amateur audio description

 - the effectiveness of using social networks and online communities for the recruitment and training of volunteer audio describers.